kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.5.3 - July 12, 2015 =
+* Fixed 'strlen' error when editing videos with subtitles.

 = 4.5.2 - July 10, 2015 =
 * Fixed bug that failed to set the volume or count views when using the WordPress Default or JW Player.
 * Fixed bug that failed to count views when WordPress Default player was on autoplay.